sobechestnut-dev/tpik/docs/technical-implementation.md

 TMUX Picker Script - Technical Implementation Guide

-ğŸ” Overview
+ğŸ” Overview

 This Bash script is a terminal-based utility to visually select, create, or close active tmux sessions using a keyboard-driven menu.
 Itâ€™s designed for quick access, minimal typing, and enhanced usability from the command line.

 ---

-ğŸ“ File Structure
+ğŸ“ File Structure

 Recommended location: